daniel-ander/Snake_Game/README.md

 # Retro Snake Game

-This is a simple implementation of the classic Snake game using Python and Pygame.
+This is a Python implementation of the classic Snake game using Pygame.
 The game features a retro design with a grid-based movement system.
 The player controls a snake that grows longer each time it eats food.
 The game ends when the snake collides with the edge of the game area or with its own tail.

-## Game Steps
+## Game Features

-1. Create the blank window and the game loop
-2. Create the different objects in the game world
-3. Move the snake
-4. Make the snake eat the food
-5. Make the snake grow longer
-6. Check for collision with the edges and the tail of the snake
-7. Add title and frame
-8. Keep the score
-9. Add sounds if you want
+1. Grid-based movement system
+2. Snake grows longer each time it eats food
+3. Game ends when the snake collides with the edge of the game area or with its own tail
+4. Score tracking
+5. Sound effects
+6. Theme changing functionality

 ## Classes